Leonard V. Rutgers: Research and contributions

 Rutgers is known for work on the Jewish diaspora in the Roman Empire and the archaeology of early Christianity, including studies of the Roman catacombs and Late Antique cultural exchange.
 Through interdisciplinary work that bridges archaeology and science, he has uncovered how Jewish communities in the Western Roman world were deeply woven into the social, economic, and cultural fabric of pagan society.
 Rutgers attributes the rise of anti-Judaism in Europe to the ascendancy of Christianity, identifying this as the period when Judaism and Christianity began to diverge fundamentally.
 His research gained attention after radiocarbon analyses suggested that Rome’s Jewish catacombs were established about a century before the earliest Christian ones.
-Further work, based on isotopic studies in the catacombs of St. Callixtus, indicated that early Roman Christians relied heavily on fish for protein, suggesting a generally modest economic background.
+Related work, based on isotopic studies in the catacombs of St. Callixtus, indicated that early Roman Christians relied heavily on fish for protein, suggesting a generally modest economic background.
+He has also employed quantitative methods, analyzing construction costs and burial data from the Roman catacombs to reassess the economic and organizational dimensions of Jewish and early Christian funerary practice.
 In collaboration with geneticist David Reich, he is investigating how ancient DNA can illuminate population movements across Europe during Roman and medieval times.
-Rutgers has also been a columnist for the Dutch financial newspaper Het Financieele Dagblad (FD),s and has published several award-winning popular-audience books on archaeology and ancient history, including De klassieke wereld in 52 ontdekkingen (2018) and Israel aan de Tiber (20238).
+Rutgers has also been a columnist for the Dutch financial newspaper Het Financieele Dagblad (FD), and has published several award-winning popular-audience books on archaeology and ancient history, including Subterranean Rome: In Search of the Roots of Christianity in the Catacombs of the Eternal City (2000), De klassieke wereld in 52 ontdekkingen (2018) and Israel aan de Tiber (2023).